2015–16 Michigan State Spartans men's basketball team: January

 After the loss to the Hawkeyes, the Spartans flew to Texas to watch the Spartan football team take on Alabama in the College Football Playoff.
 While in Texas, they practiced in freshman Matt McQuaid's high school gym.
 Following the football game, they flew to Minneapolis, Minnesota to open 2016 by taking on Minnesota on January 2.
 In Minneapolis, the Spartans rebounded from their first loss of the season by defeating a game Minnesota squad 69–61.
 Forbes led the way for the Spartans scoring 20 points and Matt Costello added 17.
-Following the game, Valentine presented Izzo with a game ball in remembrance of his father's passing.
+Following the game, Valentine presented Izzo with a game ball in remembrance of his father's death.
 Izzo attended the funeral of his father the next day.

 On January 7, Michigan State returned home for their first home game in 25 days to face Illinois.
 Denzel Valentine was medically cleared to play for the game, but Izzo held him out of the game.
 The Spartans did not need him as they romped over a short-handed Illinois team, 79–52.
 MSU led by as many as 30 points.
 Forbes led all scorers with 17 and McQuaid set a career high with 10 points.
 The win moved the Spartans to 15–1 overall and 2–1 in the Big Ten.

 On January 11, MSU traveled to Penn State.
 Valentine was available to play, but did not start.
 He came off the bench and had a rough start going 0–4 from the field in the first half.
 Forbes led the way in the first, scoring all of his game-high 20 points in the first half, going 6–8 from beyond the arc.
 The Spartans led by 13 at the half and pushed the lead to as many as 31 in the second half.
 Valentine chipped in 10 points in the second half.
 The win moved the Spartans to 3–1 in conference and 16–1 overall with a rematch against Iowa looming.

 Despite having Valentine back for a home game against Iowa on January 14, Michigan State once again struggled.
 Iowa jumped out to an early lead and dominated the Spartans in East Lansing.
 Bryn Forbes struggled with foul trouble and was held to a season-low 2 points.
 Costello led the Spartans with 15 while Valentine had 14.
 Iowa made nine three-pointers and were led by Peter Jok's 22 points.
 “It was just a flat-ass butt kicking to be honest with you,” MSU coach Tom Izzo said.
 The Spartans, undefeated against every team not named Iowa, fell to 3–2 in conference play and 16–2 overall.